Connect with us

 There are three types of solar eclipses.
 During a total eclipse, the Moon completely covers the Sun, with totality, or the time during which the Sun is completely eclipsed, lasting as long as seven minutes.
 During totality, those in the path of the eclipse will see the Sun’s corona, or its outer atmosphere, behind the Moon’s silhouette.

-The Moon’s orbit around the Earth is an ellipse, so the Moon can appear to be 15% smaller when it’s at its farthest point from Earth, its apogee, with its size when it is at its closest point to Earth, its perigee.
-An annular eclipse occurs when the Moon doesn’t the entire disk of the Sun, leaving a ring of sunlight around the Moon.
+The Moon’s orbit around the Earth is an ellipse, so the Moon can appear to be 15% smaller when it’s at its farthest point from Earth, its apogee, compared with its size when it is at its closest point to Earth, its perigee.
+An annular eclipse occurs when the Moon doesn’t cover the entire disk of the Sun, leaving a ring of sunlight around the Moon.

 Finally, a partial eclipse occurs when the Moon blocks only a part of the Sun’s disk, as the name implies.